prody/ProDy/doc/reference/usage/selection-operations.rst

 .. versionadded:: 0.2.1

-Another operation defined on :class:`Selection` object (also on other :class:`AtomPointer` derived classes) is addition.
+Another operation defined on :class:`Select` object (also on other :class:`~prody.atomic.AtomPointer` derived classes) is addition.

 This may be useful if you want to get atoms in an :class:`AtomGroup` in a specific order.